enova/pg_fact_loader/README.md

   - `depends_on_parent_daily_job_id`: For jobs that depend on other daily scheduled jobs only.
 Immediate parent which must complete before this job will run.
   - `daily_scheduled_deps`: OPTIONAL for daily scheduled jobs.
 The only purpose of this column is to consider if we should wait to run a scheduled job because dependent tables are out of date.
 This is a regclass array of tables that this scheduled job depends on, which will only be considered if they are either listed in fact_loader.queue_tables or fact_loader.fact_tables.
 If the former, replication delay will be considered (if table is not local).
 If the latter, last_refresh_source_cutoff will be considered.
 Works in combination with daily_scheduled_dep_delay_tolerance which says how much time delay is tolerated.
 Job will FAIL if the time delay constraint is not met for all tables - this is intended to be configured as a rare occurrence and thus we want to raise an alarm about it.
   - `daily_scheduled_dep_delay_tolerance`: OPTIONAL for daily scheduled jobs.
 Amount of time interval allowed that dependent tables can be out of date before running this job.
 For example, if 10 minutes, then if ANY of the dependent tables are more than 10 minutes out of date, this job will FAIL if the time delay constraint is not met for all tables - this is intended to be configured as a rare occurrence and thus we want to raise an alarm about it.
+  - `pre_execute_hook_sql`: OPTIONAL - custom sql to execute within the `load.sql` function, after the `process_queue` has been loaded, but prior to the actual load of the fact table using the `process_queue`.
+This feature was originally written due to the need to index the process_queue in certain unique circumstances, prior to actual execution over the `process_queue`.

 `queue_tables`: Each queue table along with the base table to which it belongs.
   - `queue_table_id`: Unique identifier for queue tables.